 The purchase itself was monumental as I felt that I was stooping to a lower grade of junk food (lovely oxymoron).
 This was the same day I purchased the Panner Peanut Butter.
 What does this mean?
 Am I losing my good taste?
 Or am I now in the same boat as most Americans, regardless of socio-economic status, who are just trying to save a dime?

 As a self-employed business owner, I humbly submit to the latter as I have been adjusting financially to no longer having a salaried pay check.
 This means much less money coming in and much less to spend on desired treats, as well as, necessities.
-So I make it a point to shop for quality off-brand products on a regular basis to make ends meet.
+So I make it a point as a thrifty shopper to shop for quality off-brand products on a regular basis.

 Try Off-Brand and See If You Like It

 If you haven't already, I recommend trying store brand or off-brand foods, if chosen carefully for quality.